 cd /usr/local/jdk-9.0.4/ alternatives --install /usr/bin/java java /usr/local/jdk-9.0.4/bin/java 2 alternatives --config java There is 1 program that provides 'java'.
 Selection Command ----------------------------------------------- *+ 1 /usr/local/jdk-9.0.4/bin/java Enter to keep the current selection[+], or type selection number: 1

 At this point, JAVA 9 has been successfully installed on your system.
-We also recommend to setup javac and jar commands path using alternatives:
+We also recommend to set up the javac and jar commands path using alternatives:

 alternatives --install /usr/bin/jar jar /usr/local/jdk-9.0.4/bin/jar 2 alternatives --install /usr/bin/javac javac /usr/local/jdk-9.0.4/bin/javac 2 alternatives --set jar /usr/local/jdk-9.0.4/bin/jar alternatives --set javac /usr/local/jdk-9.0.4/bin/javac